 Cancer and its treatment may leave you with debilitating side effects, compromising your function and quality of life.
-But research shows that physical therapy during and after cancer treatment can help speed recovery, restore strength, and reduce fatigue and the risk of complications.
+Research shows that physical therapy during and after cancer treatment can help speed recovery, restore strength, reduce fatigue, and lower the risk of complications.

 Addressing the Side Effects of Cancer and Cancer Treatment

-If you are a cancer survivors, currently undergoing treatment, or have completed treatment, you may experience a number of issues that we can help improve through physical therapy, including:
+If you are a cancer survivor, currently undergoing treatment, or have completed treatment, you may experience a number of issues that we can help improve through physical therapy, including: